olegpidsadnyi/argo/README.rst

 Attr(attr=Acccessor)
 ~~~~~~~~~~~~~~~~~~~~

-In case the schema is used for both directions to serialize and to deserialize the ``halogen.schema.Accessor``
+In case the schema is used for both directions to serialize and to deserialize the ``argo.schema.Accessor``
 can be passed with both ``getter`` and ``setter`` specified.
 ``Getter`` is a string or callable in order to get the value from a model, and ``setter`` is a string or callable
 that knows where the deserialized value should be stored.